sultanoloyede/FX_EURUSD/README.md

 # FX_EURUSD

-An AI powered automated trading agent
+An AI powered automated trading agent for the EURUSD pair